-The idea of heroes runs deep throughout every culture throughout the ages.
-Certain people stand out among the rest and accomplish deeds that far exceed the reach of more pedestrian folks.
 What makes a hero?
-Is it what they say that makes them different or what they do?
-Are they defined by their actions?
+Is it what heroes say that makes them different or what they do?
+Are heroes defined by their actions?
 What aspects or characteristics do most heroes share?
 Is there a way to cultivate heroic qualities in ourselves?
 Joseph Campbell is a good place to start when talking about the significance of heroes.
-Additionally, the world of Marvel and DC comics, who have created many of the modern day archetypes for superheroes, is a good place to explore.
+Also exploring the world of Marvel and DC comics, who have created many of the modern-day archetypes for superheroes, is a good place to explore.
 The mirror is a good starting point too.